is sponsored by the Maxine Platzer Lynn Women’s Center

 at UVA.
 It is an award-winning, nationally acclaimed magazine for thinking young women at UVA and beyond.
 After trying on several looks—from a photocopied newsletter for the UVA Women’s Studies Program to a national journal for women — Iris

-Be sure to check out Iris Magazine online to read articles, essays and interviews by and about women, who are inspired, brilliant, and bravely forging new paths to success.
-Stop by the Women’s Center to read archival print copies.
+Enjoy this site as a space for articles, essays and interviews by and about women who are inspired, brilliant, and bravely forging new paths to success.
+You can also find copies of our semi-annual print edition around Grounds.
+And stop by the Women’s Center to read archival print copies from every era of Iris.

 The round membrane of the eye: